ambsthebear/Bears-SQL-in-Action-Project/README.md

+# My comments from Exercise 11/Wrap Up

+Overall, I feel that the dataset provided needs a bit more information in order to get a fuller picture of what makes a successful airbnb.
+I'd like to see the value of the reviews (how many stars) and common themes in the reviews.
+Having these details would help identify more specific approaches that hosts could take to have a successful airbnb hosting business.
+With the data I had, it seems that keeping costs under $250 per night is ideal.
+Looking at listings that are less than $250 and are booked for at least 92% of the year, the top 10 by number of reviews, average 0.94 reviews per month, pointing to positive guest experiences and satisfaction.

 # SQL In Action - Data Analytics Flex

 Project problems and setup directions for the Week 6 Introduction to SQL project.